Retries & Timeouts

 Default behavior

-If you don't configure anything, you get the conservative defaults:
+If you don't configure anything, you get conservative defaults that mirror how a regular program would execute:

 • A bare await some_action(...) runs the action once.
-If it raises, the exception propagates out of the workflow as a normal Python error.
+If it raises, the failure propagates out of the workflow.
 No automatic retries.

 Configuring with run_action